My name is Niamh McDonnell.

 I find inspiration in the small things in life.
 I enjoy noticing the often overlooked and bringing it to people's attention.
 I see beauty where others might not.
 I like to show what maybe someone else wouldn't have noticed, and I hope that in those things they recognise part of themselves.

-My early work was quite dark thematically.
-It was a dark time for me.
 Over the years I have found and lost the muse numerous times.
 There was a period of years where I never even touched a camera.

 Thankfully the muse has returned and at the moment I am seeing beauty all around me.
-I enjoy exploring the countryside around me and I especially enjoy discovering ruins and abandoned and forgotten places.